AdguardTeam/AdGuardDNSClient/doc/configuration.md

           - client: '1.2.3.4'
         ```

-   Note, that `groups` should contain at least a single entry having no `match`
+    Note, that `groups` should contain at least a single entry named `default`
-   property, and therefore treated as a default group.
+    without `match` property.
+It will be used when there are no matches among
+    other groups.

  *  <a href="#dns-upstream-timeout" id="dns-upstream-timeout" name="dns-upstream-timeout">`timeout`</a>:
     The timeout for upstream DNS requests.